aqib-01/space-tourism-website/README.md

 This website was created using React JS and Tailwind CSS.<br/>
 It is a SPA(Single Page Application) and React Router has been used for routing. <br/>

-This website is a coding challenge from https://www.frontendmentor.io/.